 Now type exit and press Enter to exit the Command prompt.
 Restart your PC without error.

 If none of the above methods works, then restoring your system might help you fix the CorsairVBusDriver.sys Blue Screen error.
-Given below are the steps to perform system restore:
+Given below are the steps to perform the System Restore:

 - Open the Control Panel window.